mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 And that's a very fair question.
 Indeed, generators are still a fairly exotic feature, not used very commonly in most of the codebases.

 But there *are* problems which can be solved with generators surprisingly elegantly.
-And indeed, in my next article I will show you how to combine generators with React to create code that is highly superior to "hooks-only" code.
+And indeed, in the next article, I will show just such an example.
+And after we master the generators, we will actually try to combine them with React to create code that is highly superior to "hooks-only" code.
 This, hopefully, will inspire you to seek your own use-cases for generators.

 But don't think for a second that generators are still somehow "experimental".
 There are a lot of projects used in production codebases that lean on generators heavily.

-I guess the most popular in the React world is [redux-saga](https://redux-saga.js.org/) package, which is a middleware for Redux, allowing you to write side effects code which is extremely readable and extremely testable at the same time (which doesn't happen that often!).
+I guess the most popular in the React world is [redux-saga](https://redux-saga.js.org/) package, which is a middleware for Redux, allowing you to write side effects code that is extremely readable and extremely testable at the same time (which doesn't happen that often!).

-I hope that those examples convinced you that it is absolutely worth learning generators.
+I hope that this convinced you that it is absolutely worth learning generators.
 Are you now excited to study them?
 Let's do it then!

 ## Introduction

 If I was tasked with explaining generators in only one sentence, I would probably write - "it is a syntax sugar for producing iterators".
-Of course this doesn't even come close to covering everything that generators are and can do.
+Of course, this doesn't even come close to covering everything that generators are and can do.
 But it is not very far from the truth.

 Let's take a basic, regular function, simply returning a number: